A Black Comedy sheds light on a grave mystery…

 The 4th Alfred Hitchock Blogathon 2020 No 16

 This was reviewed for Maddy Loves Her Classic Films Fourth Alfred Hitchcock Blogathon.
 Other films with this cast include Barbara Harris stars in Peggy Sue Got Married and Alfred Hitchcock Presents.
-Karen Black in Burnt Offerings, Easy Rider, Murder She Wrote, The Great Gatsby, Circle of Fear and Airport 1975.
-Bruce Dern in Once Upon a Time in Hollywood, Django Unchained, Thriller and The Great Gatsby.
-William Devane stars in Knots Landing and Interstellar.
+Karen Black in Burnt Offerings, Easy Rider, Murder She Wrote, The Great Gatsby and Airport 1975.
+Bruce Dern in Once Upon a Time in Hollywood, Django Unchained and The Great Gatsby.
+William Devane in Knots Landing and Interstellar.
 Cathleen Nesbitt stars in An Affair to Remember and The Parent Trap.
 Ed Lauter stars in Girls Just Want to Have Fun, Magic and The Cartier Affair.
 Nicholas Colasanto stars in The Return of the World’s Greatest Detective.